darrelhong/graBBT/README.md

 - Still figuring out categories

 ## Chloe
-- Create new outlet still doesnt work; Also looking to allow panel/list view
+- Create new outlet to allow panel/list view
 - Want to work on building a navbar
 - Want to work on retailer profile details